The Roches (album)

-The Roches is the 1979 eponymous debut trio album by The Roches, produced by Robert Fripp, who also plays guitar and Fripperies (a variation of his Frippertronics).
-Also playing on the album are Tony Levin and Jimmy Maelen.
+The Roches is the debut album by the Roches, released on the Warner Bros.
+Records in April 1979.
+The album was produced and features electric guitar parts by Robert Fripp; also playing on the album are percussionist Jimmy Maelen and Fripp's future King Crimson bandmate Tony Levin.

 Background

-Paul Simon had been so impressed by Maggie and Terre Roche that he invited them to sing harmony on the song "Was a Sunny Day" on his album There Goes Rhymin' Simon.
-He helped them get a publishing deal and a record contract, and even produced one song on the duo’s 1975 album Seductive Reasoning.
-The label advised the sisters to "wear hipper clothes."
+Paul Simon had encountered Maggie and Terre Roche earlier, and asked them to sing on the song "Was a Sunny Day" on his 1973 album There Goes Rhymin' Simon.
+Despite further support, the Roches disliked the involvement of Simon's record company, particularly their advice that the sisters "wear hipper clothes."
 Terre Roche later said:

 We were humiliated...
 We wanted to get out of the whole situation.
 We had a friend in Hammond, Louisiana, who was running a kung fu school.
 We gave up our apartment and told the record company, ‘We’re not going to promote the record anymore; we’re going away for a while.’
 This was two weeks after the record came out.
 Maggie wrote the "Hammond Song" about the whole experience.